Academia Británica Cuscatleca: Shared whole-school facilities

 The school campus covers 13 acre and has a 25 m swimming pool, a learning pool, an athletics track and field enclosing a football pitch, basketball and volleyball courts, an archery range as well as a fully resourced sports auditorium.
 There is a lecture/drama theatre with seating for 108, a drama studio and a multi-purpose and media-equipped performing arts centre that can seat up to 500 provides an excellent setting for assemblies, musical and drama productions, meeting and performing spaces and art exhibition area.

-There is also an auditorium block housing the music department, which consists of a large band room plus three music classrooms and separate practice areas.
+There is also an auditorium block housing the music department, which consists of a large band room plus two music classrooms and separate practice areas.

-School owned laptops are used in both Primary and Secondary Schools and students in Grades 9 and up are required to have their own laptop.
+School owned laptops are used in both Primary and Secondary Schools.
+Students in Grades 6 and up are required to have their own laptop and for those families who cannot provide one, a lending service is provided on a daily basis.

 Primary school facilities

 The Lower Primary area accommodates the younger students from 3 to 6 years old.
 This area has 18 single-story, purpose-built classrooms.
 Each classroom has a computer and large monitor with Internet and intranet access, as well as its own outdoor patio area.
 All classes in the Lower Primary section have the use of a grassed playground and a solar-heated swimming pool.
 This section also features an office area, music room, first aid post, assembly area, staff room and Sala Cuna (where children waiting for their parents are taken care of).

 The Upper Primary area of the school accommodates the students from 6 to 11 years.
 Here, there are 22 single-storey classrooms, the Art room, and the Jubilee Building, which houses a combined Library/computer area, together with a Science suite, staff room and offices.
 The 1st, 2nd, and 3rd grade are housed in single-story classroom blocks which also include a Spanish room, the Learning Support Unit and a school resource room.
 A two-story block of 6 classrooms houses the 4th and 5th grade.
 All of the Upper Primary classrooms are also equipped with a computer and large monitor with Internet and intranet access, and laptop carts are available for student use.
 The two Upper Primary playground areas incorporate an outdoor theatre, adventure playground and small games areas.